angular-ui/ui-grid.info/_blog_src/source/_posts/6_ways_to_take_control_of_how_your_grid_data_is_displayed.md

 author: Brian
-title: 3 Ways to Customize Your UI-Grid Data
+title: 6 Ways to Take Control of How Your Grid Data is Displayed
 date: 2015-02-27 10:55:01
 tags:
  - customize